DataWithCarter/data-engineering-primer/README.md

 2. Watch Free Code Camp's 1 hour Vim tutorial!
 3. Of course anything that looks helpful to you and appears beginner friendly!

-#### Vim for key-shortcuts
+#### Vim as a text editor
 What you'll soon come to find is that vim is not only to update files in the command-line.

 It's actually an incredibly powerful text editor that you can use in your favourite IDEs (i.e., VSCode) and even on LeetCode and a lot of other coding sites!
+There's even a community of developers who choose to only use replace IDEs entirely with VIM (along with many open-source plugins to make VIM even more powerful).

-I learned VIM by simply practicing one or two new shortcuts on leetcode everyday.
+I learned VIM simply by practicing one or two new key shortcuts on LeetCode everyday (they have a VIM setting you can turn on).
 It adds up trust me!!

+It's totally not necessary to dive deep into vim.
+I just wished I had known earlier it can be used to save you a ton of time with all of its key shortcuts!

 ## Git

 ## Python
 #### Variables & Math
 ```py